Sodacooky/HDD_Awaker/README.md

 ---

-Cyclically writes data to Disk to prevent the dis from sleeping.
+Cyclically writes data to Disk to prevent the disk from sleeping.

 For non-Chinese users:
 * Input drive letter then Enter
-* Press Enter to quit
+* Press Enter and wait to quit